Te Whakaminenga o Kāpiti

 Te Whakaminenga o Kāpiti stems from two core principles of the Treaty of Waitangi as identified and defined by the Court of Appeal and the Waitangi Tribunal.
 The first principle, ‘partnership’, obliges both parties ‘to act reasonably, honourably and in good faith’.
 For that, consultation is vital.
 The second principle, ‘active protection’, requires the Crown to protect Māori in the use of their lands and waters to the fullest extent practicable.

 Te Whakaminenga o Kāpiti first met on 8 March 1994.
-As the District Council’s Iwi Consultation Group, the three iwi used ‘Te Whakaminenga’, meaning ‘The Confederation’, to describe themselves, but the addition ‘o Kāpiti’ (of Kāpiti) was designed to include the Kāpiti Coast District Council.
+As the Council’s Iwi Consultation Group, the three iwi of the ART Confederation used ‘Te Whakaminenga’, meaning ‘The Confederation’, to describe themselves, but the addition ‘o Kāpiti’ (of Kāpiti) was designed to include the Kāpiti Coast District Council.

 In 1994, the group developed and signed a Memorandum of Partnership; this is the primary guide for the group’s general conduct and purpose.
 For its part Te Whakaminenga o Kāpiti guides the Council relationship with iwi, although where appropriate the Council undertakes direct consultation with iwi.